DiazOlveraCo/py-autovod/README.md

 ## Clip Generation

-You can generate clips from a video file directly using the provided script.
+You can generate clips from a video file directly using a script.
+Run the command:
    ```bash
    python3 src/process_vid.py <path/to/video>
    ```